 - Urgency.
 This means you have to get to the toilet quickly when you need to go.

 Usually, the symptoms are mild to begin with - perhaps a slightly reduced urine flow, or having to wait a few seconds to start passing urine.
 Over months or years the symptoms may become more troublesome and severe.
 Complications develop in some cases.

 An enlarged prostate does not always cause symptoms.
 Only a quarter to a half of men with an enlarged prostate will have symptoms.
 Also, the severity of the symptoms is not always related to the size of the prostate.
 It depends on how much the prostate obstructs the urethra.

 Not all urinary symptoms in men are due to an enlarged prostate.
-In particular, if you pass blood, become incontinent, or have pain, it may be due to bladder, kidney or other prostate conditions.
+In particular, if you pass blood, become incontinent, or have pain on passing urine, it may be due to bladder, kidney or other prostate conditions.
 You should see a doctor if these symptoms occur.

 Prostate gland enlargement can be caused by other conditions such as prostate cancer, acute prostatitis and chronic prostatitis.
 See the separate leaflets called Prostate Cancer, Acute Prostatitis and Chronic Prostatitis.

 Find a range of men's health services, delivered by local professionals today

 Urinary symptoms do not worsen in everyone.
 Serious complications are unlikely to occur in most men with an enlarged prostate.
 Complications that sometimes occur include:

 - In some cases, a total blockage of urine occurs so you will no longer be able to pass urine.
 This is called urinary retention.
 It can be very uncomfortable and you will need to have a small tube (catheter) inserted to drain the bladder.
 It occurs in less than 1 in 100 men with an enlarged prostate each year.
 See the separate leaflet called Urinary Retention.